 With the development of modern network technologies to access information, it is not necessary to steal a laptop or approach it.
 Hackers use phishing, viruses, trojans, and malevolent redirects to steal data staying unnoticed by the user.
 Maximum protection against malware can be achieved by combining timely updated antivirus programs with firewalls.
 Antiviruses search for and destroy malicious programs on the disk, and firewalls prevent unauthorized data transfers.
 Users should also regularly update operating systems and all software installed on the laptop.
 One more important tip is to stay away from suspicious messages, weblinks, and file attachments.
 Working in wireless networks poses a separate threat to classified information.
 Here carefully configured VPNs can help.

-Assess any gaps in your IT environment with free CyberFit Score and remediate today.
+Assess any gaps in your IT environment with a free CyberFit Score and remediate today.

 Modern means of protecting a laptop and its data, for all their simplicity and accessibility, can provide an extremely high level of security.
 The main thing is to apply solutions that correspond to the degree of information security, never rely on only one tool or solution but build several layers of protection.